Want to hear more from us?

 How do assessments measure personality?

-This depends on which of the two types of assessment you’re using:
+This depends on which of the two personality assessment examples you’re using:

 Self-report: Theoretically at least, each statement in a self-report, question-answer assessment probes different aspects of a candidate’s personality.
 This is generally aligned to the OCEAN model, which splits our personality up into five areas – openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism.
 Once a candidate’s completed all the statements (there can be hundreds, so it may take a while!), the results are pulled together to form a “profile” of their personality.

-Behaviour-based: These ask no questions, so the data gathered is completely different.
+Behaviour-based: This type of personality test in recruitment and selection ask no questions, so the data gathered is completely different.
 Rather than self-reported answers, these track thousands of tiny decisions – taps, clicks, swipes, and more.
 While these mean nothing on their own, with statistical models it’s possible to unpick the relationships between them, and extract the signals that ladder up to behaviour, personality, and job performance.
 From thousands of tiny taps, you can paint a picture of candidates’ truest potential.

 It’s worth noting that the tasks used in these assessments are almost always rooted in decades of neuroscientific theory.
 Because brains are complicated, and all that.